facrespo/BivariateEMProbit/README.md

 # BivariateEMProbit
 This repository has the function and examples to run the Bivariate and Univariate Probit using the EM-Algorithm applied in Bioinformatics.

+We use the libraries: Numpy, Scipy, Sympy, Math, statsmodels.api, and Python 3.5 with Anaconda.

 The emoneProbitf.py is the function to univariate Probit calculated with EM algorithm with multivariate X predictor.

 The embiprobit.py is the function to bivariate Probir calculated with EM algorithm with multivariate X predictor.